carab/Pinarium/README.md

 * Automatically fetch bottle data from a photo.
 * Fetch data to know when it is better do drink a bottle.
 * Import/Export feature.
-* Reminder to drink feature.
+* Reminder to drink feature + auto reminder with progress bar.
+* Mass edit actions.

 Backend :